 Hard physical work

-This is demanding on injured discs.
-If you simply have to work, then try a workwear support belt.
-Worn properly, this belt has the benefit of increasing intra-abdominal pressure, which causes the area in front of the spinal column to be more of a supporting column in its own right, thus reducing intra-discal pressure.
+This is demanding on freshly injured discs.
+If you have to work, then try workwear support belts which have the benefit of increasing intra-abdominal pressure, causing the area in front of the spinal column to be more of a supporting column in its own right.
+This reduces intra-discal pressure.
+The belt also transfers lumbar loading to the hip and leg system.
 My advice would be to use the belt only sparingly, when you really are using the back muscles a lot, and not while you are just walking around.